nullstone-io/elixir-phoenix-quickstart/README.md

   nullstone launch --source=phoenix-quickstart --app=<app-name> --env=<env-name>
   ```

+## How to run locally

+You can run this project locally inside Docker or using elixir alone.
+To use docker, this project contains `docker-compose.yml` that runs with `MIX_ENV=dev`.
+This setup ensures that using Docker doesn't inhibit typical development workflows:
+- Hot reload is configured so that changes to the app doesn't require a reboot
+- Dependencies are installed on boot of docker container

 ### Hot reload

 The `app` in `docker-compose.yml` is configured to automatically reload changes to files.
-You do not need to rebuild/restart the app when making changes to your app.
+You do not need to rebuild/restart the phoenix app when making changes to code.

 ### Update dependencies